elight/iibil/slides.md

 !SLIDE
 # Are we doing it wrong?
-    If the [database table to domain model] mapping is simple, [the] Active Record [pattern] does the ... job without an additional layer of code.
+    If the [database table to domain model] mapping is simple, [the] Active Record [pattern] does the ... job without an additional layer  def show(args) user    = args[:user]
+		    @items  = user.items_in_cart

+			    render  # renders show.html.haml
+				  end
+				  endof code.
 If the mapping is complex, [the] Data Mapper [pattern] works better, as it's better at decoupling the data structure from the domain objects because the domain objects don't need to know the layout of the database.
 -- Fowler, POEAA

 !SLIDE